Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Entropy Corrections for Numerical Schemes

 where the coefficients $u_{\sigma}^h$ must be found by a numerical method.
 Therefore, the residuals come finally into play.
-Now, the RD scheme can be formulated by the following three steps to calculate the coefficients $u_{\sigma}^h$, which are also illustrated in Figure~\ref{RD_steps}:
+Now, the RD scheme can be formulated by the following three steps to calculate the coefficients $u_{\sigma}^h$. \begin{enumerate} \item Define for any $K$ the total residual $\Phi^K$ of $\int_K \sum_{j=1}^d \partial_j f^j\bigl( u^h\bigr)$, i.e.